New Largemouth Bass Regulation Change

-Florida’s current statewide largemouth bass regulations were developed twenty years ago with separate regulations for north, central and south Florida.
+Florida’s statewide largemouth bass regulations, which expire June 30, 2016, were developed 20 years ago with separate regulations for north, central and south Florida.
 Since then, 25 different size and bag limits have been instituted on various lakes throughout the state.
 FWC biologists believe that Florida’s bass populations are healthy.
 Harvest rates of bass is very low, primarily due to the popularity of catch-and-release fishing.
 However, harvest of larger bass, especially those over eight pounds, may be higher.
 FWC biologists were tasked with exploring development of the least restrictive regulations feasible that will protect and enhance trophy bass fisheries, maintain healthy bass populations statewide, and provide diverse angling opportunities, including controlled harvest, that promote high angler satisfaction.

-It is proposed that a statewide 5-fish daily bag limit, only one of which may be 16 inches or greater in total length, be implemented for largemouth bass.
-With the proposed regulation, there would no longer be zones within the state with different largemouth bass regulations.
-Additionally, many of the resource specific special regulations for largemouth bass would be removed and these resources would be managed under the new statewide regulation.
+The new rule (effective July 1, 2016) maintains a statewide 5-black bass daily bag limit, but changes it so that only one of them may be 16 inches or greater in total length.
+With the new regulation, there are no longer be zones within the state with different largemouth bass regulations.
+Additionally, many of the resource specific special regulations for largemouth bass have been removed and these resources will be managed under the new statewide regulation to simplify the rules.

 Bass Regulation Review Process

-The current largemouth bass regulations were established in 1992 as part of a generic regulation to provide “optimum sustained use” of Florida’s black bass fishery.
+The largemouth bass regulations, that expire June 30, 2016, were established in 1992 as part of a generic regulation to provide “optimum sustained use” of Florida’s black bass fishery.
 The Commission’s goal at that time was to maintain the fishery at a healthy population level, while allowing controlled harvest.
 A separate regulation, was added in 1996 for south Florida to encourage harvest of smaller fish.